 You don’t have to worry about this so much if you purchased a brand new house.
 Like I stated before my home is an old geezer and needed some serious attention.

 The electrical box was knob and tube, which is very old school.
-We had the panel upgraded and I changed out all of the light switches and electrical outlets.
+We had the panel upgraded (at the previous owners expense) and I changed all the light switches and electrical outlets.
 Making sure to add the GFCI outlets near any water sources.

 Also take the time to check all the light fixtures and replace them if needed.
 I replace all the light fixtures on the upper floor over the first year we lived in the house.

 Often times you will think that the previous owners cleaned the floors before moving out.
 Not true.
 Most home owners will rent a machine and attempt to steam clean the carpets themselves.

 If they had pets, it’s more than guaranteed there will be pet dander and hair embedded in the carpet.

 Lucky for me, our house has all hardwood so I just had the floor re-fininshed.

 Our HVAC resembles something that you might find on a submarine.
 Hell-a old and worn.
 When moving into an older home, determine what type of heating you have and have it inspected and cleaned accordingly.